 Some patients are candidates for a “mini” tummy tuck procedure to remove excess skin and smooth the abdomen.
 The advantage to this approach is the incision line can be shorter and lower, resulting in what we call a “lingerie scar” that can be more easily hidden – even under a string bikini.
 However, a mini tummy tuck typically does not address muscle weakness, especially higher up on the abdominal wall.
 In addition, most patients are not candidates for this procedure, because the excess skin to be removed must be localized under the belly button only.

 The most commonly performed abdominoplasty technique at our practice is known as a hybrid abdominoplasty.
-With this technique, Board Certified Plastic Surgeon Rian Maercks, MD is able to combine the benefits of the conventional and mini tummy tuck to achieve optimal results and give patients the best of both worlds – a low, short incision line with full muscle tightening.
+With this technique our Board Certified Plastic Surgeon is able to combine the benefits of the conventional and mini tummy tuck to achieve optimal results and give patients the best of both worlds – a low, short incision line with full muscle tightening.

-Instead of making an elliptical incision, Dr. Maercks makes a pentagon-shaped incision.
-This approach ensures the scar is low and enables him to do some lateral tightening while minimizing the width of the incision.
+Instead of making an elliptical incision, our hybrid abdominoplasty involves making a pentagon-shaped incision.
+This approach ensures the scar is low and enables us to achieve some lateral tightening while minimizing the width of the incision.
 The resulting “lingerie” scar is easily hidden underneath even the tiniest bikinis and undergarments, and will fade beautifully over time.

-By creating a “central tunnel,” in essence, via the pentagonal incision, Dr. Maercks can expose the musculature and tighten up the abdomen all the way up to the rib cage or the xiphoid process – the lower end of the sternum or breastbone.
-Dr. Maercks approaches this step in a manner that preserves as much vascularity as possible, which means patients heal faster, have better-looking scars, and have a much lower risk of complications.
-Additionally, his technique makes it possible for him to perform liposuction for some patients who will benefit from additional body sculpting.
+By creating a “central tunnel,” in essence, via the pentagonal incision, our surgeon can expose the musculature and tighten up the abdomen all the way up to the rib cage or the xiphoid process – the lower end of the sternum or breastbone.
+Our team approaches this step in a manner that preserves as much vascularity as possible, which means patients heal faster, have better-looking scars, and have a much lower risk of complications.
+Additionally, the technique makes it possible to perform liposuction for some patients who will benefit from additional body sculpting.